 - 2 teaspoons cornstarch

 - In a saucepan over medium heat, add chopped peaches, granulated sugar, lemon juice, and cornstarch.
-Stir to combine.
-Bring to a boil, then reduce heat to medium-low.
+Stir to combine (if needed, add a splash of water to get the right consistency).
+Bring to a simmer, then reduce heat to medium-low.
 Simmer for 10 minutes, stirring occasionally.

-- Remove from heat and transfer to jars, leaving about 1/2" of space at the top of each jar (jam will expand slightly when frozen).
+- Remove from heat and transfer to jars, leaving about ½" of space at the top of each jar (jam expands slightly when frozen).
 Allow to cool completely before adding lids.
 Store for up to 1 year in freezer, or 3-4 weeks in the refrigerator.

 - 16 ounces diced peaches = about 4 medium peaches with stems, pits, and skins removed.